pallets/flask/docs/async-await.rst

     Python 3.8 has a bug related to asyncio on Windows.
 If you encounter something like ``ValueError: set_wakeup_fd only works in main thread``, please upgrade to Python 3.9.

+.. admonition:: Using ``async`` with greenlet

+    When using gevent or eventlet to serve an application or patch the runtime, greenlet>=1.0 is required.
+When using PyPy, PyPy>=7.3.7 is required.

 Performance